openedx/edx-platform/openedx/core/djangoapps/discussions/docs/decisions/0005-in-context-discussion-course-blocks.rst

 The new discussions experience includes a setting called `discussions_group_at_subsection` to group discussions at the subsection level instead of the unit level.
-Normally the sidebar next to a unit will only show threads from that unit.
+By default this setting is disabled and the sidebar next to a unit will only show threads from that unit.
 However, if this setting is enabled then the MFE should show threads related to all the units from the subsection in the sidebar.

 If this setting is enabled, then the blocks API will return a link for the entire subsection.
 The MFE can accomodate for this in the UI by